We dive into everything you need to know about the Tesla Model Y following its 2022 UK launch

-Bigger than a Model 3, cheaper than a Model X – the Tesla Model Y is shaping up to be Tesla’s most popular model yet.
+Bigger than a Model 3, cheaper than a Model X – the Tesla Model Y is Tesla’s most popular model yet.

 Unveiled in 2019, the Model Y made its US debut in March 2020 and has already sold over 186,000 models in North America.

-It’s got all the ingredients to be an even bigger hit than the Tesla Model 3, which is currently the UK’s best-selling electric car – desirable looks, more technology than you could shake a stick at, exhilarating driving, decent range… The list goes on.
+With all the ingredients to be an even bigger hit than the Tesla Model 3, formerly the world's best-selling electric car, the Model Y is a delightful package – desirable looks, more technology than you could shake a stick at, exhilarating driving, decent range… The list goes on.

 Electric SUVs have grown in popularity over the past few years, with nearly every popular manufacturer adding one to their line-up.

-The Model Y is already competing with the likes of the Volkswagen ID.4, the Skoda Enyaq iV, the Kia EV6, and the Hyundai Ioniq 5.
-But though Tesla might be a little later to the game, years of experience stands them in good stead to cut through the noise and become a best-seller without even breaking a sweat.
+The Model Y competes with the likes of the Volkswagen ID.4, the Skoda Enyaq iV, the Kia EV6, and the Hyundai Ioniq 5.
+But with a lot to like about the Tesla Model Y, it's no wonder it's shot ahead.

 If you’ve had your eye on a Tesla lease for a while but, much like Goldilocks, the Model 3 has been too small and the Model X has been too pricey, a Tesla Model Y lease might be just right.